 Those little things you’re doing — timing your coffee refills when she tends to be in the office break room or staying late when you know she’s there working on a project – might feel innocent and fun, but you have to be honest about whether they’re eroding the bond you have with your partner.
 And they’re not only robbing time and attention from your relationship – they’re increasing your exposure to your crush, which ups the risk that it could progress to a physical relationship.

-You also want to ask yourself whether this happens to you a lot.
 “Thrill-seeker” types tend to have chronic crushes, Hyde says, because they find it difficult to stop wondering what else might be out there and want to prove to themselves that they’re still attractive to others.
+You should ask yourself whether this happens to you a lot.
 If your goal is to stay content and appreciative of your partner, however, you might need the help of a therapist to stop the behavior.

 “If you’re excited about someone else on a routine basis, there’s more to it,” Traube adds.
 “It’s more of a symptom of an underlying feeling, so figure out what’s causing it.”